kellyschrock/solex-public/perf_slider/perf.md

 ## Slider definitions

-Here's an example of a slider definition for a copter, giving 3 sliders: Speed, Steering, and Yaw (for missions).
+Here's an example of a slider definition for a copter, with 3 sliders: Speed, Steering, and Yaw (for missions).

 ```json
 [